Becoming a Flywheel instructor

 I've always wanted to be a fitness instructor.
 I did teacher training for yoga through Core Power Yoga.
 I liked it.
 Didn't love it.
 It wasn't enough.
-It was too quiet and I had too much energy to keep bottled up for a 60 minute yoga class.
 Although it was a nice experience, I wanted more.
 I was an avid rider at SoulCycle SOMA.
-I loved my instructor, Molli, who I went to religiously and over the year, she has became a great friend.
+I loved my instructor, Molli, who I went to religiously and over the years, she has became a great friend.
 So if you ever decide to try out a class at SoulCycle, I highly suggest you take her.
 She's a fireball full of love!

 October 2015 rolls around and Flywheel opens a studio in Walnut Creek.
 I've never heard of it, but the studio attracted me so I gave it a shot.
 I fell in love with the interval training they provided and found myself leaning out SoulCycle and going to Flywheel more often.
 There was something about the numbers, the sweat-drenched workout, the music.
 It was much more than a workout for me.
 The days I didn't feel like running, I thought to myself, let's work out a different muscle in these legs.
 Something about pushing down on the pedal was like a release of stress and each upward push was like a step towards a better me.